davertron/shipping_calc/README.markdown

     shipping_key: your_key
     account_num: your_accnt_num

+To run the UPS tests, you will need a similar setup, with a.ups_info.yml in your home directory with info like this:
+    ~/.ups_info.yml

+    api_user: your_user
+    api_password: your_password
+    shipping_key: your_key

-This is necessary only for the tests and it'll be ignored for the actual usage of the the library.
+This is necessary only for the tests.
+When using the library, you can pass this information in to the UPS/DHL/Freight classes in any fashion you like.

 LICENSE:
 -------